eugolana/juncture/README.md

 ##How to Use##

 ###Read only access###
-1. install metamask plugin.
-This will give you access to the ethereum blockchain, which holds the links between pages
+1. Install metamask plugin.
+This will give you access to the ethereum blockchain, which holds the links between pages and run metamask on 'Ropsten' test network
-2. install IPFS.
+2. Install IPFS.
 This will give you access to IPFS, the Inter-Planetary File System, which holds all of the page data.
-3. run the IPFS node using the command 'ipfs daemon'
+3. Run the IPFS node using the command 'ipfs daemon'
 3. Navigate to page #

 ###Read/Write access###
 1. Follow the above steps
-2. replace your .ipfs/config with [[enter filename?]]
+2. Replace your .ipfs/config with [[enter filename?]]

 ###Add a page###